 All markets have vendors selling their own honey in a variety of glass containers.
 It is unusual in Turkey to buy branded honey from a supermarket.
 I like that as I am convinced it has to be healthier for you as it has less processing and never enters the industrial food production system.

 Nuts are another mainstay in Turkey.
 Pine nuts, peanuts, walnuts and pistachios are all grown within Turkey.
-For this recipe we are using walnut, purchased fresh from the market.
+For this recipe we are using walnuts, purchased fresh from the market.

 Nuts are a beneficial source of antioxidants which can help reduce cancer risk, heart disease and improve brain health and reduce the effects of aging.
 Nuts are often called superfoods and walnuts are usually cited as being incredibly healthy.
 So if you have no adverse effects to nuts, including them in your diet in moderation can be quite healthy.

-So this recipe is one of my favorites because:
+So this pomegranate breakfast recipe is one of my favorites because:

 - It is healthy with every individual ingredient providing healthy benefits